 Having said all that, if you have experience of working with alpacas, have the means to own them and properly look after them, go for it.
 They bring more joy and rewarding moments than you could imagine!

 But before you go off and start farming alpacas, remember Lucy's success as the owner and manager of an alpaca farm is thanks in no small part to studying an Agriculture degree.
 She was also hugely fortunate to have the land and finances available to start the project.

 If you don't have much relevant experience (or the necessary funds and land, you still have options.
 If you want to work with animals, get in touch with your local petting zoo and see if they have any roles with a little less responsibility!

-Owning and running an alpaca farm isn't for everyone, so here are 50 business ideas to start at uni.
+Owning and running an alpaca farm isn't for everyone, so here are dozens of business ideas to start at uni.